Al-Nanawtawi’s Islamic Political Ideology: Paradigms from Rudad, Sawanh Qasimi and other Selected Writings

-Without thinking even a single moment Al-Nanawtawi immediately responded his question, he pointed out towards Imdad Allah Thanwi, because of his fame in Tadhkiyah and Suluk Imdad Allah was the most revered personality of his time.
+Without thinking even a single moment Al-Nanawtawi immediately responded to his own question: he pointed out towards Imdadullah Thanwi, because of his fame in Tadhkiyah and Suluk Imdad’ullah was the most revered personality of his time.
 Hundreds of Ulama and common Muslims already had paid their allegiance to him.
-Al-Nanawtawi said to Imdad Allah Thanwi that he was their leader in the affairs of religion, so he requested him also to take the responsibility of worldly administrative affairs and by holding the office of the Chief of the believers to settle their differences.
+Al-Nanawtawi said to Imdad’ullah Thanwi that he was their leader in the affairs of religion, so he requested him also to take the responsibility of worldly administrative affairs and by holding the office of the Chief of the believers to settle their differences.

 Al-Nanawtawi further suggested that all the important offices, which shall work under the Chief (AmIr), should be accordingly set.
 In the words of Al-Nanawtawi’s biographer,

 After these explanations, Al-Nanawtawi informed his mother about his intention.
-He also included that, “Creatures’ opposition has no value in following the instruction of the Creator.”
+He also included that, Opposition from the creation has no value when faced with obeying the instruction of the Creator.”
 The purpose was to make his mother aware that while neither they (Al-Nanawtawi’s parents) required him for personal services nor were they in need of his services, in such a condition, if they try to stop him from jihad, it shall not be mandatory upon him to follow their instruction.
 Thus, he requested his mother, “I wish, you allow me to participate in jihad gladly and get full reward from Allah.”
 His mother, who was a very pious and learned lady, said, “You are from Allah and I give you to Allah gladly.”